reinout/soliddjango/doc/source/appendices/python.rst

 and organized.
 You can do likewise with your own code by grouping related code into its own package.

-Modules And Packages
+Modules and packages
 --------------------

 Python uses specific terminology for Python files and directories.
 A single Python file is a *module* and several modules grouped into a directory is a *package*.

 Python does not treat every directory with modules as a package though, it wants you to explicitly mark it as a package by adding a ``__init__.py`` file to the directory.
-The file can be empty.
+The file can be empty, though I always add a ``# Package`` comment in those otherwise-empty files, it can help you when you need to manually merge code from patches.

 Packages can be nested by adding subdirectories.
 Each subdirectory should have its ``__init__.py`` to mark it as a package.

-Importing Modules And Packages
+Importing modules and packages
 ------------------------------

 Different Python files in different directories also means you need to be able